vesperfi/doc/vips/drafts/VIP-opcomm.md

 will be made to onboard non-VBC OpComm members, mirroring the path to decentralization overall.

+Finally, following the principle of Separation of Powers, this multi-sig explicitly *does not* have any control over pool strategies, or other aspects of the Vesper pool smart contracts.

 ## Specification

 * Create 2-of-N multi-sig (any 2 OpComm members).